Fishbowl Counts Your Fort Worth Stock but Can't Prove the Heat Lot

 Exactly what you get

 You get inventory that proves the lot, not just counts the parts.
 Every unit carries its cert and genealogy from receiving through consumption, so a recall query finds even units already built into assemblies in minutes.
 It's accurate because there's no parallel spreadsheet to drift.
-Connect it to your ERP, your warehouse management system, and feed yield and turn metrics into business intelligence dashboards.
+Connect it to your ERP, your warehouse management system, and feed yield and turn metrics into business intelligence (BI) dashboards.

 How to choose a developer in Fort Worth